 Once a primary school teacher, teaching Russian Language and Mathematics, Natalia grew to realise that karate had huge benefits for children.

-Sensei Natalia has studied in Japan and is ranked:
+Sensei Natalia has studied in Japan three times and is ranked:

 3rd Dan All Japan Karate-Do Seiwakai.

 Previously, Sensei Natalia achieved blue belt in Aikido before moving to the U.K. in 2011.